weaversa/cryptol-course/labs/SimonSpeck/SimonSpeck.md

 // for the remainder of the Simon specificaiton.
 ```

 Note that four module parameters are declared (`n`, `m`, `T`, and `j`) which reflect the four from page 10 of the specification document.
 We are also able to declare `blockSize` and `keySize` types using these variables that match the definitions in the specification.

+`Simon` defines five different bit sequences `z0, ..., z4`.
+Note that we
-Note that we use `j` to indicate the index of the sequence `z_j` we will use.
+introduce the parameter `j` to indicate the which of these sequences we will use.

 We are also able to specify general type constraints for these parameters.
 The line that begins `type constraints` places some general bounds on the ranges of values that are possible for each parameter.